 Now you’re wide awake and, apparently, you’ve gone straight to the worst-case scenario because you’ve Googled something along the lines of “What the [bleep] is wrong with my [bleep] well?!”
 Don’t worry.
-We’ve seen every well problem in Mebane, and we can help you figure this out.
+We, your trusted plumbers Mebane NC, have seen every well problem in the area, and we can help you figure this out.
 (But first, go get some coffee.
 We’ll meet you back here.)

 Symptom: No water in the house.

 Possible Cause 1: There’s no power to the well pump.
 If your TV won’t turn on, the first thing you check is if it’s plugged in, right?
 Same here: If you have no water in your house, your first question should be, “Does the well pump have power?”
 Check both the well switch (located near the pressure tank) and the circuit breaker controlling the pump.
 If the breaker has tripped, reset it.
 Assuming it doesn’t immediately trip again, you should be all set.
 If it does trip repeatedly, chances are good your pump needs to be replaced.

 Possible Cause 2 : The well pressure switch has failed.
 When the pressure in your water tank drops below a certain point, the pressure switch signals your well pump to turn on, so it can draw in more water.
 If the switch isn’t working, it can’t communicate with your pump.
 We can test the switch for you and swap it out if necessary.